An in-depth look at Amazon's financial statements

 Other expense (income), net: a non-cash expense relating to foreign currency and equity warrant valuations.

 Deferred income taxes: temporary differences between book tax and actual income tax.
-The amount of tax the company pays may be different from what it owes.
+The amount of tax the company pays may be different from what it shows on its financial statements.

 Changes in operating assets and liabilities: non-cash changes in operating assets or liabilities.
 For example, an increase in accounts receivable is a sale or a source of income where no actual cash was received, thus resulting in a deduction.
-Conversely, an increase in accounts payable is a purchase or use of income where no actual cash was used, resulting in an addition to net cash.
+Conversely, an increase in accounts payable is a purchase or expense where no actual cash was used, resulting in an addition to net cash.